gabrieldansereau/ms_downscaling_metawebs/README.md

 The main source of interaction data was the metaweb for Canadian mammals from
 @Strydom2022FooWeb, which is a-spatial, i.e., it represents interactions between mammals that can occur anywhere in Canada.
+It contains 163 species and 3280 links with a probability of interaction.
 The species list for the Canadian metaweb was extracted from the International Union for the Conservation of Nature (IUCN) checklist [@Strydom2022FooWeb].
 Briefly, the metaweb was developed using graph embedding and phylogenetic transfer learning based on the metaweb of